Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential: Introduction

 \section{Introduction}

 Recent studies on lattice show that Yang-Mills theories develop a mass gap in the low energy limit.
 This is seen both in the spectrum \cite{Lucini:2004my,Chen:2005mg} and for the gluon propagator \cite{Bogolubsky:2007ud,Cucchieri:2007md,Oliveira:2007px}.
-On the theoretical side, several proposals have been put forward \cite{Cornwall:1981zr,Cornwall:2010bk,Dudal:2008sp,Tissier:2010ts,Tissier:2011ey,Frasca:2007uz,Frasca:2009yp} but none of them reached the status of a rigorous proof.
+On the theoretical side, several proposals have been put forward \cite{Cornwall:1981zr,Cornwall:2010bk,Dudal:2008sp,Frasca:2007uz,Frasca:2009yp} but none of them reached the status of a rigorous proof.
 Notwithstanding this difficulty, this fundamental result can be used to understand quantum chromodynamics (QCD) in the infrared limit.
 A very good approximation for the gluon propagator in the Landau gauge at lower energies is a free massive propagator as can be deduced from aforementioned references.

 Existence of a mass gap and an analytical equation for the gluon propagator in a given gauge opens up the possibility to perform computations at low energies in QCD both at zero and finite temperature.
-We were able to prove in this way that a nonlocal Nambu-Jona-Lasinio (nNJL) model describes the low energy phenomenology of hadron physics \cite{Frasca:2008zp,Frasca:2013kka,Frasca:2012iv,Frasca:2012eq,Frasca:2011bd}.
+We were able to prove in this way that a non-local Nambu-Jona-Lasinio (nNJL) model describes the low energy phenomenology of hadron physics \cite{Frasca:2008zp,Frasca:2013kka,Frasca:2012iv,Frasca:2012eq,Frasca:2011bd}.
 In Ref.\cite{Frasca:2011bd} we obtained the critical temperature at zero chemical potential for the chiral transition.
-This turns out in close agreement with lattice data \cite{Lucini:2012gg} and with preceding theoretical computations \cite{GomezDumm:2004sr}. nNJL model was extensively studied in Ref.\cite{Hell:2008cc} that we will follow in this paper.
+This turns out in close agreement with lattice data \cite{Lucini:2012gg} and with preceding theoretical computations \cite{GomezDumm:2004sr}.
+A non-local Nambu-Jona-Lasinio model is capable of describing both chiral and deconfinement transitions, but without the cutoff of the local model.
+The model appears regularized in such a way to preserve anomalies, charges properly quantized and currents conserved.
+No extra cutoffs are needs as the effective interaction is finite at all orders \cite{Hell:2008cc}.
+Such a model, properly derived from QCD as we will show, will be used in this paper.